zygos/wd-material/material/2-core/3-node-sql/5-project.md

 # Submission

-This project will require 1 STL and 1 Peer correction.
+This project will require 1 STL and 1 Peer review.

-To perform a peer correction, **you need to have received a peer review from an STL or another learner first**.
+To perform a peer review, **you need to have received a peer review from an STL or another learner first**.
 If a learner has already led a peer review, they should prioritize letting other learners lead a peer review.

-**Do not perform a peer correction for the same person that led a peer review for you.** This leads to a conflict of interest where learners are incentivized to reciprocate a good grade.
+**Do not perform a peer review for the same person that led a peer review for you.** This leads to a conflict of interest where learners are incentivized to reciprocate a good grade.

-If a learner needs to carry out multiple corrections due to the limited availability of other learners, they should slightly adapt their questions so they are different between sessions.
+If a learner needs to carry out multiple reviews due to the limited availability of other learners, they should slightly adapt their questions so they are different between sessions.

 To practice Git, you are advised to use the command line to submit the project to the Turing GitHub repository.

-Read an in-depth guide about corrections here: https://turingcollege.atlassian.net/wiki/spaces/DLG/pages/537395951/Peer+expert+reviews+corrections
+Read an in-depth guide about reviews here: https://turingcollege.atlassian.net/wiki/spaces/DLG/pages/537395951/Peer+expert+reviews+corrections

 **Estimate average time to complete: 25 hours**